What’s the secret to selling more merchandise?

 There are a ton of other options out there for printing.

 One of my favorite custom items that I have ever seen was created by one of my friend’s bands.
-Their band has a dark kind of vibe, and they created custom tarot cards to give away at their shows.
+Their band has a dark kind of vibe, and they created custom tarot cards to sell at their shows.

 Dream it and get it printed!

-2. Try a design that goes beyond your logo.
+2. Try a merchandise design that goes beyond your logo.

-If you’ve downloaded my Delicious Design checklist and put in the work to create guidelines for your brand, you should have a clear idea of how your brand should be presenting itself to the world.
+If you have brand guidelines in place, you should have a clear idea of how your brand should be presenting itself to the world.

 You can use that inspiration and infuse it into your merchandise design!